-Using port-security, the VoIP device rely on CDP/LLDP to tag its ethernet frame using the configured voice VLAN on the switch port.
-After that, we ensure that a security trap is sent from the voice VLAN so that PacketFence can authorize the mac address on the port.
-When the PC connects, another security trap will be sent, but from the data VLAN.
-That way, we will have 1 mac address authorized on the voice VLAN, and 1 on the access VLAN.
+Using port-security, the VoIP device relies on CDP/LLDP to tag the ethernet frames using the configured voice VLAN on the switch port.
+Afterwards a security trap is sent from the voice VLAN so PacketFence can authorize the MAC address on the port.
+When the device connects another security trap is sent from the data VLAN.
+That way, 1 MAC address is authorized on the voice VLAN, and 1 on the access VLAN.